spling-du-futur/SWITCHBRUDNS/README.md

 If you arrived here, GOOD JOB!
 Go in the issues and search the only existing issue.
-And click in the link in the issue!
+(CLOSED ISSUE) And click in the link in the issue!